Alcheemiist/42_Cursus_webserv/README.md

 ## Todo List:
     - clean all the code and make it more readable.
-    - make it more efficient.
+    - make it more efficient. ( networking, CGI(php, python), Upload, session and cokiees ...)
     - make it more secure.
+(Config file, ...)
+    - ...

 ## Installation:
 -  ....